siekmang/test-course-reset/README.md

 - Once open, click the 'Configuration' button.
 From here, you will need to enter your institution's subdomain, an access key, an ID for your test course and an ID from a course you'd want to pull content in from.
 These can be changed later.
 - With your configuration set, you are then able to use the Course Reset buttons.
 Pressing these buttons will start the process of resetting your course.
 The app will showing a loading screen while it's waiting on a response from Canvas.
 - Once you get the success notification, you can't user Ctrl/Cmd + Click on the text in the notification to open your test course at the content migrations screen to see it's progress.
+  - If you open the course right after the success message, it may not have the course content populated yet.
+This is a limitation of Canvas' content migration tool, which is why the tool sends you to the content migration page in the course.
+That's where you'll be able to see the progress of your content migration.

 ## Features
 - The app does basic data validation and url stripping in the configuration step.
 This is pretty basic, but it's designed to try to catch potential errors with course IDs and access key.
 If you enter myschool.instructure.com, it will make an attempt to pull just the myschool out of it.